nayan32biswas/mongodb-odm/docs/api-reference.md

 ## Intro

-In this tutorial section, we will know everything in great detail.
+In this tutorial section, we will learn everything in great detail.

-Sometimes we need to check a function or variable as a prompt.
+Sometimes we need to check a function or variable as a reference.

-In this section, we will try to create a cheat sheet for quick checkups.
+In this section, we will try to create a cheat sheet for quick reference.

 ## Insert Some Data